mxrcury/rootgo/README.md

 - Routes with params
 - Getting value of params, several params with the same name presented as slice
 - Router can be used both with standard library and our server wrapper
-- Server wrapper that implements some high level utils
+- Server wrapper that implements some high level utils(Write, WriteFiles)
+- Working with views

 ### Coming features
-- [Server] Add support not only body JSON type but some other content types as well and add header "Content-length" as response (needs testing method 'WriteFile' and caching inside of it)
-- [Serer/Router] Built in logger of requests and response(check if possible?)
-- [Server] Maybe something like middleware
-- [Server] Working with views, like html, css, js etc.
-- [Server] Add logs of all routes that are connected after running application(like in Nest)
 - [Server] Implement caching(in memory and in redis or any other db that implement Cache interface in `/caching/cache.go`)
-- [Router/Server] Grouping several routes
-- [Server] Add a feature to add customer error handler that catch different errors

 ### Usage example